Photo: Roses Feeling The Heat , My Abraham Darby shrub rose and my little dog, Tobey.

 Strategic Pruning Schedule will Help Roses Feeling Heat

 I know that it is very hard not to prune away the brown leaves – I feel you.
 However, in September, pull out your pruning shears and prune back your rose bushes by 1/3.
 This removes the sun-damaged flowers and leaves and stimulates new growth.

-If you lament the less-than-stellar appearance of your summer roses and feel that it’s easier to grow roses in other climates, you would be wrong.
+If you lament the less-than-stellar appearance of your summer roses feeling heat, and think it’s easier to grow roses in other climates, you would be wrong.

 Oh, certainly, we have to deal with our roses not looking great in the summer.
 But, compare that with gardeners in other regions who have to deal with the dreaded Japanese beetle that shows up every summer and eats their roses.
 Or, people who live in more humid climates and are having to deal with severe cases of blackspot or powdery mildew (white spots on the leaves).